The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Framework and tools

-We next recall two limit theorems that are used to prove Theorem \ref{stable_HS_order}.
-One follows from the convergence of rescaled $\GW(\mu)$-trees to stable trees due to Duquesne \cite{duquesne_contour_stable}.
-The other is the uniform integrability of the density of the law of (roughly speaking) the Lukasiewicz path of a $\GW(\mu)$-tree $\tau$ under $\P (\, \cdot \, | \, \# \tau \! = \! n)$ with respect to $\P (\, \cdot \, | \, \# \tau \! \geq \! n)$ that has been proved in Kortchemski \cite{kortchemski_simple}.
+We next recall two limit theorems that are used to prove Theorem~\ref{stable_HS_order}.
+One follows from the convergence of rescaled $\GW(\mu)$-trees to stable trees due to Duquesne~\cite{duquesne_contour_stable}.
+The other is the uniform integrability of the density of the law of (roughly speaking) the Lukasiewicz path of a $\GW(\mu)$-tree $\tau$ under $\P (\, \cdot \, | \, \# \tau \! = \! n)$ with respect to $\P (\, \cdot \, | \, \# \tau \! \geq \! n)$ that has been proved in Kortchemski~\cite{kortchemski_simple}.

-\begin{proposition} Assume that $\mu$ satisfies (\ref{critimu}), that it is aperiodic, and that it belongs to the domain of attraction of a stable law of index $\alpha\in(1,2]$.
-More precisely, we assume that Proposition \ref{limthtpsfix} $(d)$ holds true.
+\begin{proposition} Assume that $\mu$ is a critical and non-trivial probability measure on $\bbN$, that it is aperiodic, and that it belongs to the domain of attraction of a stable law of index $\alpha\in(1,2]$.
+More precisely, we assume that $(d)$ in Proposition~\ref{limthtpsfix} holds true.
 Let $\tau$ be a $\GW(\mu)$-tree.
-Recall from (\ref{heightdelta}) that $|\tau|$ stands for the maximal height of $\tau$, and that $W(\tau)$ stands for its Lukasiewicz path as in Definition \ref{Lukadef}.
-Then, the following holds true. \begin{compactenum}
+Recall from (\ref{heightdelta}) that $|\tau|$ stands for the height of $\tau$, and that $W(\tau)$ stands for its Lukasiewicz path as in Definition~\ref{Lukadef}.
+Then, the following holds true. \begin{itemize}

-\item[$(i)$]There exists a random variable $M\in(0,\infty)$ such that $\frac{a_n}{n}|\tau|$ under $\P(\, \cdot\, |\, \#\tau=n)$ converges in law to $M$ as $n\to \infty$.
+\item[$(i)$] There exists a random variable $M\in(0,\infty)$ such that $\frac{a_n}{n}|\tau|$ under $\P(\, \cdot\, |\, \#\tau=n)$ converges in law to $M$ as $n\to \infty$.

 \item[$(ii)$] Let $r\!\in\!(0,1)$.
-Then for all large enough $n\!\in\!\mathbb{N}$, there is a function $D^{(r)}_{n}\! :\! \mathbb{N}\!\to\!
+Then for all large enough $n$, there is a function $D^{(r)}_{n}\! :\! \mathbb{N}\!\to\!
 [0,\infty)$ such that